StuyCSDojo/dojo-resources/private_resources/source/stuycs/apcs/ap/introducing_polymorphism.rst

 Static Polymorphism
 -------------------
-**Static polymorphism** is achieved through method overloading.  *Method overloading* is the concept of defining multiple methods with the same name, but take different parameters.
+**Static polymorphism** is achieved through method overloading.  *Method overloading* is the concept of defining multiple methods with the same name, but taking different parameters.
 Java figures out at compile-time which method to call in such cases based on method signatures:
 ::